mauricioaznar/personal-portfolio/content/articles/interview-node.md

 * Using the JSON Web Token this information is signed and stored on the client.
 The information cannot be changed without knowing the secret, so in this design it is considered secure provided a "strong enough" secret key is used.
 * The client does need to store the token and therefore carries state.
 However, the server does not, meaning the implementation on the server side can be considered stateless.

+## What's your favourite HTTP framework and why?

+* There is no right answer for this.
+The goal here is to understand how deeply one knows the framework she/he uses, if can reason about it, knows the pros, cons.

 ## What's the oAuth procedure?